 Here is what one participant thought of the course "Most enjoyable.
 Wish I had done something like this years ago!"
 (October 2009)

-The Course Programme for 2014 is now well underwayand remaining courses planned so far are listed below.
-New dates will be added as courses are arranged and we can organise additional courses for clubs and dive centres if there is sufficient demand.
+The Course Programme for 2014 is now laregely and remaining courses planned so far are listed below.
+There is still time to organise additional courses for clubs and dive centres if there is sufficient demand.
 Contact National Coordinator Chris Wood or your nearest Seasearch contact.

 The course lasts two days and includes a dive on the second day.
-The Course content is an expansion of the Observer Course and covers a much wider range of marine life and habitat classification.
+The Course concentrates on indentifying and classifying marine habitats, and on the priority species and habitats used to identify marine protected areas.
 Again we use video on the first day and you fill in practice forms both from the video and from the dive itself.
 The course is assessed and successful participants can carry on and become Seasearch Surveyors after completing a further five forms and an ID test.

-The Surveyor Courses planned for 2014 are listed below.
-Others are in the planning stage.
-If you want to attend a course in an areas not listed below then please contact your local coordinator or let us know at email@example.com and we will try to arrange courses to meet demand.
+The Surveyor Courses that have already taken place in 2014 are listed below.
+Others may be in the planning stage.
+If you want to attend a course then please contact your local coordinator or let us know at firstname.lastname@example.org and we will try to arrange courses to meet demand.

 Special Interest Courses